classroomtechtools/import-my-timetable-into-google-calendar/README.md

 ### Adjust the Periods tab

 Every school has a different period schedule, and so enter it there.
-Note that columns A and B need to be sorted in order for the other columns to work (there's a `VLOOKUP` with `true` for the third parameter).
+Note that columns A and B need to be sorted in order for the other columns to work (there's a `VLOOKUP` with `true` for the fourth `is_sorted` parameter).
 Also note that if you need more than 20 rows to input Period information, you're going to have to adjust the Data Validation for Column B in the `Enter Timetable` tab.

 ### Share it out with Teachers, who then enter their timetable data